geniussportsgroup/treaps/README.md

         }

         // The second method is just to extract the whole percentile from the set, with the eventual
-        // disadvantage that the set is modified, but with the advantage that p99 := set.ExtractRange(posOfPercentile99, set.Size()-1)
+        // disadvantage that the set is modified, but with the advantage that that the set is gotten in O(log n) p99 := set.ExtractRange(posOfPercentile99, set.Size()-1)

         assert.Equal(t, percentile99Size, p99.Size())